-Froedtert & the Medical College are equipped with a full-scale crash laboratory.
-The Froedtert & the Medical College CIREN Center is the first to focus its activities on brain and spinal cord injuries in motor vehicle crashes, concentrating on injuries in the very young and the elderly.
+We have a full-scale crash laboratory.
+Our CIREN Center is the first to focus its activities on brain and spinal cord injuries in motor vehicle crashes, concentrating on injuries in the very young and the elderly.

 When an injured person is in shock, his or her blood vessels do not react normally to drugs.
 This research, which is looking at the reaction of blood vessels during injury, could point the way to better drug therapies for trauma patients.